An associated result of the Van Aubel configuration and some generalizations

 Some special cases: To view & manipulate some special cases of this result, navigate to it using the appropriate button in the ABOVE dynamic sketch.

-Further Generalizations: By considering two (possibly different) pairs of directly similar triangles on opposite sides of quadrilateral ABCD we obtain three further generalizations as can be viewed & manipulated at Similar Triangles.
+2. Further Generalizations to Similar Triangles: By considering two (possibly different) pairs of directly similar triangles on opposite sides of quadrilateral ABCD we obtain three further generalizations as can be viewed & manipulated at Similar Triangles.
 For different placements of pairs of similar triangles on the opposite sides of ABCD in this link, GHFI respectively is: 1) a quadrilateral with opposite angles equal, 2) a kite, and 3) a cyclic quadrilateral.

 Related Links